Bitcoin in general

 The signature of a P2WPKH contains the same information as a Pay-to-Public-Key-Hash (P2PKH) spending, but is located in the witness field instead of the scriptSig field.
 The scriptPubKey is also modified.
 Read more: BIP 84 derivation scheme for P2WPKH based accounts

 A payment channel is class of techniques designed to allow users to make multiple Bitcoin transactions without committing all of the transactions to the Bitcoin blockchain.
-In a typical payment channel, only two transactions are added to the blockchain but an unlimited or nearly unlimited number of payments can be made between the participants.
+In a typical payment channel, only two transactions are added to the blockchain, one funding and one closing transaction, but a nearly unlimited number of payments can be made between the participants.

 A private key is a large number that must be chosen at random, it is thus a very secure password and should be kept secret.
 With knowledge of this number, anyone can easily compute the public key, and a signature over any message.
 It can also be used to decrypt any message that was encrypted to the public key corresponding to the private key.
 In Bitcoin, a signature over a valid transaction message gives the right to spend a coin, thus knowledge of the private key corresponds to ownership of the bitcoin.
 Read more: Bitcoin private keys